cquaye/kubernetesclass/Project7_Kong/readme.txt

 Big Idea

-In Kong Lab 2:--> Kong decided who may access the API.
+A) In Kong Lab 2:--> Kong decided who may access the API.

-In Kong Lab 3:--> Kong decides how much access they get.
+B) In Kong Lab 3:--> Kong decides how much access is permitted.

 This is the platform lesson:--> A valid user can still be a problem.”